 Assist the Computer Science faculty in configuring and maintaining Unix servers that serve as a gateway to the CS subnetwork of the College’s computer network.

 The Fellow will coordinate, conduct and supervise neurohistological procedures in the behavioral neuroscience laboratory, including sectioning, staining, and microscopic examination of brain tissue.
 The Fellow will also train and mentor students on neurohistological techniques in the laboratory.

 Program Assistant for LGBTQ Student Services (Student Activities)

 This fellow would create programs and services for the LGBTQ student population at St. Mary’s College.
 Work will consist of event planning, web site and social media development, research, assessment, resource development, and student outreach.

 Program Assistant for Student Engagement (Student Activities)

-The Wellness Coordinator will supervise and oversee the Peer Health Educators and First Responder Network.
-The Coordinator will develop, coordinate, and assess wellness and prevention focused passive and active educational programs for the student body throughout the academic year.
+The Wellness Fellow will coordinate the Peer Health Educator and First Responder Network programs.
+The fellow will be responsible for the development and assessment of passive and active educational programming throughout the academic year.